 The case is In re Checking Account Overdraft Litigation, 09-md-02036, U.S. District Court, Southern District of Florida (Miami).

 Mario “Sammy” Levis, a member of the family that founded Puerto Rican bank-holding company Doral Financial Corp.
-(DRL), won reversal of one of three criminal convictions.
+(DRL:US), won reversal of one of three criminal convictions.

 Levis, formerly Doral’s treasurer, was convicted in 2010 of two counts of wire fraud and one count of securities fraud for lying to investors about the value of mortgage-related securities held by the company.
 He was sentenced to five years in prison.